Equity of Opportunities, Educational Achievement, and Financial Literacy

 This project was part of the team project "Household Heterogeneity, Financial Frictions and Inequality ".

 Topic and Objectives

-The project considers the link between parental backgrounds, neighborhoods, schooling systems and education finance (resources, teacher shortage etc.) on education outcomes.
-Following evidence on the importance of investing in disadvantaged children, and influenced by research showing that differences in school quality perpetuate income inequality (Chetty et al. 2014), the focus will be on the analysis of financial educational achievement gaps, as, e.g., between children from high and low educated parents, natives and migrant youth, but also between boys and girls.
-The first objective will be to analyze reasons for inequality in financial education and to identify policies which are likely to have significant effects on financial planning capabilities, and help facilitate a more inclusive future society.
+The project considers the link between parental backgrounds, neighborhoods, schooling systems and financial education (resources, teacher shortage etc.) and economic outcomes.
+Following evidence on the importance of investing in disadvantaged children, and influenced by research showing that differences in school quality perpetuate income inequality (Chetty et al. 2014), the focus lies on the analysis of gaps in outcomes of financial education, as, e.g., between children from high and low educated parents, natives and migrant youths, but also between boys and girls.
+The first objective is to analyze reasons for inequality in financial education and to identify policies, which are likely to have significant effects on financial planning capabilities, and help facilitate a more inclusive future society.
 A second goal of the proposal is the evaluation of financial frictions as a source of educational inequality.

 In this project, we investigate the main financial education projects worldwide and their effects identified by different empirical literature.
 The review focuses on the effects of those projects on disadvantaged groups and is the first one to review the current theoretical framework that rationalizes financial education (working paper 1).
 In addition, in this project, we are the first to make use of nationwide survey data (Panel on Household Finances, PHF) conducted by the Deutsche Bundesbank to investigate the importance of institutional settings for financial literacy, which has a significant impact on various economic outcomes (working paper 2).

 - The theories on financial literacy include a human capital accumulation approach and a life cycle approach.
 Both models suggest that the effects of financial education interventions should be heterogeneous across the population (working paper 1).